This article provides tips for implementing consistent styles and background colors in Code-Your-Own campaigns.

 A cascading style sheet (CSS) is a way to describe the look and formatting of an online design.
 It’s commonly used to style webpages written in HTML and XHTML, and is displayed in list form at the top of a designer’s code, driving the behavior of fonts, colors, and formatting throughout the page.
 Style sheets can be used in most email scenarios; however, they are stripped from Gmail.
 For this reason, we recommend using inline styles instead.

-Font tags
+Font Tags

 The <font> tag specifies the font face, font size, and font color of your text.
 Here’s an example: